sevenMDL/quickbill-desk/docs/code-showcase.md

 · 7,039 lines of production-ready code
-·100% test coverage on core business logic ·Comprehensive documentation with JSDoc
+·100% test coverage on core business logic ·Documentation with JSDoc
 ·TypeScript throughout for type safety

 Business Logic

-· Auto-numbering system with custom prefixes
+·Auto-numbering system with custom prefixes
 ·Tax and discount calculations with validation ·Multi-currency support with exchange rates
 ·Bulk operations for efficiency